You can now explore the link between the local landscape and our collections (and those of our partners) by visiting the Wonders of the Peak website.

 We can also help with research enquiries, including arranging visits to see collections in store.
 Please contact us to make an appointment email: email@example.com or tel: 01629 533540.

 We continue to collect material that is relevant to our Collections Development Policy which is attached to this page.

-We also provide support and advice to the Derbyshire Schools Library Service and to independent museums in Derbyshire.
+We also provide support and advice to independent museums in Derbyshire.